 I currently work part time, well at the practice anyway.
-When I go home my 5 year old twin boys, Logan and Archie keep me very busy!
+When I go home my 8 year old twin boys, Logan and Archie keep me very busy!
 If I have any free time I like to spend it outdoors, in the garden, on the farm or walking!
-I also enjoy socialising and drinking Vodka – hence my cats name “Smirnoff”.
-Although I admit I can’t cope with the hangovers like I used to and nowadays I am more partial to a quiet night in!
-(I am getting old!)
+I also enjoy socialising with my family and friends.
+I have a cat called Smirnoff, named before I matured (slightly) and diversified onto gin!
+I also have two tortoises Harry & Ginny.

 After being a hairdresser for 4 years I started with the practise in January 2015.
 I have lived in Stranraer all my life and have had dogs, horses and my dad keeps a few sheep so I have been involved with many different breeds of animals.
 I now live near Leswalt with my other half Joel and my 2 Shetland ponies Bruce and Maeve.

 In my spare time I enjoy horse riding, walking and socialising with family and friends.